Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models: Neyman-Scott Processes

 These examples bear strong resemblance to mixture models, with each latent event corresponding to a cluster.
 The \textit{Poisson superposition principle}~\citep{kingman1992poisson} makes this connection explicit.
-Note that given the set of latent events, the intensity function in \cref{eq:nsp_intensity_1} is a sum of non-negative impulse responses.
-The superposition principle says that we can sample such a Poisson process by independently sampling data points from Poisson processes for each impulse response and taking their union.
+Given the set of latent events, the intensity function in \cref{eq:nsp_intensity_1} is a sum of non-negative impulse responses.
+To simulate such a Poisson process, we can independently sample data points from Poisson processes for each impulse response and take their union.

-To sample data points for each impulse response, recall the two-step procedure from above: first sample the number of data points, then sample their locations and marks independently according to the normalized impulse response.
+To sample data points for each impulse response, first sample the number of induced data points, then sample their locations and marks independently according to the normalized impulse response.
 Since the impulse responses are weighted probability density functions, the expected number of induced data points is simply the weight, $w_l$, and the normalized impulse responses are simply the conditional densities,~$p(x, y \mid \loc_l, \params_l)$.
-This procedure for sampling a \gls{NSP} is shown in~\Cref{alg:sample_nsp1}.
+This procedure for sampling an \gls{NSP} is shown in~\Cref{alg:sample_nsp1}.

 This sampling procedure lets us interpret the Neyman-Scott process as a clustering model in which each data-point is attributed to of one of the underlying latent events.
 Moreover, under the~\gls{NSP}, the number of clusters~$L$ is a random variable, suggesting a connection between Neyman-Scott processes and Bayesian nonparametric mixture models.
 We formalize this relationship in the next section.